Mikel Oyarzabal: Spain

 Oyarzabal represented Spain at under-18, under-19 and under-21 levels.
-On 17 May 2016, aged 19, he was called up to the full squad for a friendly against Bosnia and Herzegovina.
+On 17 May 2016, aged 19, he was called up to the senior squad for a friendly against Bosnia and Herzegovina.
 Twelve days later, he replaced Nolito (who had scored) at the hour mark of the 3–1 win.

 On 10 June 2019, Oyarzabal scored his first goal, in a 3–0 victory over Sweden in the UEFA Euro 2020 qualifiers.
 In May 2021, he was included in Luis Enrique's 24-man squad for the finals.
-As a late substitute, he scored the last goal of a 5–3 extra time win against Croatia in the last 16.
+As a late substitute, he scored the last goal of a 5–3 extra-time win against Croatia in the last 16.
 In the following round, he scored the last attempt of a penalty shootout defeat of Switzerland (1–1 after 120 minutes).

-Oyarzabal was also selected for the Olympic team due to compete in Tokyo in 2021.
+Oyarzabal was selected for the Olympic squad to compete in Tokyo in 2021.
 He scored three times for the runners-up, including once in the 2–1 final loss to Brazil.
+In the 2021 UEFA Nations League final against France on 10 October, he scored the opening goal of the match, but Spain ultimately suffered a 2–1 defeat.

-In the 2021 UEFA Nations League Final against France on 10 October, Oyarzabal scored the opening goal of the match, although Spain ultimately suffered a 2–1 defeat.
+After being absent from the national team due to his serious knee injury, Oyarzabal made a provisional list for Euro 2024 on 27 May.
+He scored his first international hat-trick on 5 June, in a 5–0 friendly win over Andorra prior to the tournament.
+In the finals in Germany, he played all seven games for the champions, starting once.
+On 14 July, he scored in the 86th minute in the final to secure a 2–1 victory against England.

 Basque Country

-Oyarzabal has also featured for the unofficial Basque national team, scoring on his debut to cap a 3–1 win over Tunisia at the San Mamés Stadium on 30 December 2016.
+Oyarzabal featured for the non-affiliated Basque Country national team, scoring on his debut to cap a 3–1 win over Tunisia at the San Mamés Stadium on 30 December 2016.

 Personal life

-Oyarzabal combined his early professional career with studying for a Business degree at the University of Deusto.
+Oyarzabal combined his early professional career with studying for a business degree at the University of Deusto.
+He started a relationship with Ainhoa Larrauri in 2015, with their son being born in December 2023.